au-research/raido/readme.md

 It's called "v2" because initially it was called raid-v2 because there was a v1.
 Should've just called it "raido" - oh well.

+The [service-level-guide.md](/doc/service-level-guide.md) page provides guidance to the expected level of service provided by the Raido team.

 # Technology / Architecture